-Built in 1967 and named for Adna Wright Leonard was a prominent Bishop within the Methodist Church.
-He was also an activist and a statesman, dedicated to educating his colleagues.
+Leonard Hall was built in 1967 and named for Adna Wright Leonard, a prominent Bishop within the Methodist Church.
+He was also an activist and a statesman dedicated to educating his colleagues.
 He passed in 1943 in a plane crash on his way to Iceland to visit Methodist chaplains and their troops.
 He served as both President and a member of the Board of Trustees.

-Leonard Hall is home too approximately 400 first year students and is known for its diverse residential population and range of communities both domestic & international.
+Leonard Hall is home to approximately 275 students and is known for housing many of our Washington Mentorship students and transfer students among others.
 The building has a traditional residence hall design with corridor-style rooms and shared hall bathrooms.
-Each floor community has a central lounge space containing a kitchen, lounge furniture and a TV where students are often found studying and /or participating in events and programs.
+Each floor community has a central lounge space containing a kitchen, lounge furniture and a TV where students are often found studying or participating in events and programming.

 Taste of Leonard prides itself on providing an inter-floor cooking competition that celebrates all the cultures represented within Leonard Hall.
-Leonard Halls diverse community is replicative from the first years community, International Gateway Program, Washington Mentorship program and Transfer Students.
+Leonard Halls' diverse community is comprised of the first years community, International Gateway Program, Washington Mentorship program and Transfer Students.

-Leonard Hall is also noticed for its substantial views, one being the overlooking view of the Amphitheatre and American Universities arboretum.
+Leonard Hall is also noticed for its substantial views, one being the overlooking view of the Amphitheatre and American University's arboretum.

 Then joining the Leonard Hall Council is the organization for you.